 Until the end of the 1930s, the best women’s stockings were made from silk.
 This changed in the United States when DuPont began manufacturing nylon in 1939.
 Nylon stockings went on limited sale in October of that year followed by a national launch at selected stores in 1940.

 Eager American shoppers bought up the new nylons even though they were priced the same as those made of silk.

 DuPont struggled to keep up with demand and American women were still complaining of shortages in 1942 when the United States joined the war.
 Commercial quantities of nylon stockings would not reach the rest of the world until after 1945.

-When the United States entered the war, DuPont shifted nylon production to a war footing and production was channeled into national defense uses, including parachutes and bomber tyres, and supplies of nylon for stockings dried up.
+When the United States entered the war, DuPont shifted nylon production to a war footing, and production was channeled into national defense uses, including parachutes and bomber tires, and supplies of nylon for stockings dried up.

 Advanced users got even more realistic by using black eyeliner pencils to draw the “seam.”
-Drawing in the seam-line on “Makeup” stockings with a device made from a screw driver handle, bicycle leg clip, and an eyebrow pencil.
+Drawing in the seam-line on “Makeup” stockings with a device made from a screwdriver handle, bicycle leg clip, and an eyebrow pencil.

-In an attempt to drum up sales, some stores ran promotions where you could have your legs painted to see the effect or had specialist leg make-up bars where you could purchase the cosmetic and get advice on how to apply them for best effect.
+In an attempt to drum up sales, some stores ran promotions where you could have your legs painted to see the effect or had specialist leg make-up bars where you could purchase the cosmetics and get advice on how to apply them for best effect.
 Helena Rubinstein was an early American advocate of the leg bar.